Every Resident - Bill of Rights for people who live in Ontario long-term care homes

 Making sure the Bill of Rights is followed

 Every long-term care home must have a way for residents and others to complain about the Bill of Rights not being followed.
-Inspectors from the Ministry of Health and Long-Term Care must enforce the Bill of Rights during their yearly inspections or when someone makes a complaint.
+Inspectors from the Ministry of Long-Term Care enforce the Bill of Rights through various types of inspections, including when someone makes a complaint to the Ministry.
 Residents can also enforce their rights by taking the long-term care home to court, or by other means.
-There is more information about this starting on page 29 of this booklet.
+There is more information about this in What can I do if my rights are violated?

 During health emergencies

 When there is a health emergency, Ontario's Chief Medical Officer of Health and local health officers can make temporary rules to protect peoples' health.
 This happened during the COVID-19 pandemic.

 These temporary rules may take away or limit some of your rights under the Bill of Rights.
 For example, the rules might say:

 - group activities and eating in the dining room have to stop, or

 - you cannot come and go from the home when you want.